Odette Dynasty O’Hara

 Sabrina: Yes.

-Michael: Thank you, you’re amazing.
+Michael: Okay.
+Thank you.
+You’re amazing.

-Sabrina: That’s awesome.
-I can’t remember my first time like experiencing drag; I think it was like my mom when we watched Rocky Horror picture show.
+Sabrina: [Laughs] That’s awesome.
+I, I can’t remember my first time, like, experiencing drag.
+I think it was, like, my mom when we watched Rocky Horror Picture Show.

 Michael: Really?